jackgle/ladc-gemm-scripts/README.md

 MATLAB (Toolboxes: Neural Network, Signal Processing, Statistics and Machine Learning, Wavelet)

-Note: Only few specific functions require the neural network, and wavelet toolboxes.
+Note: Only a few specific functions require the neural network, and wavelet toolboxes.